asavinov/prosto/README.md

 | Represents        | Distribution          | Predicate              |
 | Point             | Value of distribution | True of false          |

-The both structure can represent some distribution over a multidimensional space but do it in different ways.
+The both structures can represent some distribution over a multidimensional space but do it in different ways.
 Obviously, these differences make it extremely difficult to combine these two semantics in one framework.

 `Prosto` is an implementation of the set-oriented approach where a table represents a set and its rows represent tuples.
 Note however that `Prosto` supports an extended version of the set-oriented approach which includes also functions as first-class elements of the model.